seasonedfish/fishersun.com/src/content/posts/setting-up-vscode-for-gnome-and-wayland/index.md

 pacific  gnome-shell
 pacific  code
 ```
-If you see `code` in the output, VSCode is using X.
+If you see `code` in the output, VSCode is using X11.
 To make it use Wayland, make a copy of the `.desktop` file (this allows the configuration to [persist across updates](https://askubuntu.com/questions/861303/stop-apt-upgrade-from-replacing-desktop-file)):
 ```
 cp /usr/share/applications/code.desktop ~/.local/share/applications/